docker/docs/ee/dtr/admin/configure/garbage-collection.md

 By default, when the garbage collection job starts DTR is put in read-only mode.

-Starting in DTR 2.5, you can configure DTR not to when running garbage collection jobs.
+Starting in DTR 2.5, you can configure DTR to run garbage collection jobs without putting DTR in read-only.
+This feature is still experimental.

 To enable this, navigate to the **DTR web UI**, go to **Settings** and choose **Garbage collection**.

 ![upgrade garbage collection](../../images/garbage-collection-0.png){: .with-border}